-Introduction
+1 Introduction

 The growing experimental evidence that spike timing may be important to explain neural computations has motivated the use of spiking neuron models, rather than the traditional rate-based models.
 At the same time, a growing number of tools have appeared, allowing the simulation of spiking neural networks.
 Such tools offer the user to obtain precise simulations of a given computational paradigm, as well as publishable figures in a relatively short amount of time.
 However, the range of computational problems related to spiking neurons is very large.
-It requires in some cases to use relatively detailed biophysical representations of the neurons, for examples in cases where precise electrophysiological measurements are to be reproduced, such as for example to model intracellular activity (ref...).
-In this case, one uses conductance-based models, such as the Hodgkin and Huxley (1952) type of models.
-In other cases, one does not need to realistically capture the spike generating mechanisms, and simpler models, such as the integrate-and-fire (IF) model are sufficient.
+It requires in some cases to use detailed biophysical representations of the neurons, for example when intracellular electrophysiological measurements are to be reproduced (e.g., see Destexhe and Sejnowski 2001).
+In this case, one uses conductancebased (COBA) models, such as the Hodgkin and Huxley (1952) type of models.
+In other cases, one does not need to realistically capture the spike generating mechanisms, and simpler models, such as the integrateand-fire (IF) model are sufficient.
 IF type models are also very fast to simulate, and are particularly attractive for large-scale network simulations.